florisred/Molucle-to-Mind/content/Neurosciences/Genetics in Neuroscience/HC2 Genetics in neuroscience.md

 	- You can use *DNA* to learn about the *underlying biological processes*
 	- Could be useful for treatment
 ## What are the goals of disease genetics?
-- DFor a given disorder we would like to
+- For a given disorder we would like to
 	1. *Predict* if someone will sick
 		- Since DNA is fixed at birth, we can attribute *causal roles*
 	2. *Test hypotheses* about *relationships to other diseases* and traits